f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/106.png

-You will see successful status of testing.
+You should see "Success" indicating that our DNS updates succeeded!

 `f)` Test via Browser

 Let's now test the updated DNS setting via browser.
-Return to the F5 Cloud Services portal, open the **General** tab and copy the FQDN.
+Return to the F5 Cloud Services portal, open the **General** tab and copy the original FQDN of the test app.

 .. figure:: _figures/234.png

-Paste it into your browser and you will see the NA2 instance of the Auction website and all of the requests will now be flowing through the Essential App Protect, which means your app is now protected.
-However, any malicious requests will not be blocked, as we have not turned on "Blocking" mode yet.
+Paste it into your browser and you will see the NA2 instance of the Auction website and all of the requests will now be flowing through your very own Essential App Protect instance, which means your app is now ready to be protected.
+However, any malicious requests will not be blocked yet, as we have not turned on "Blocking" mode at this point.
+We can do so in the subsequent steps.

 .. figure:: _figures/131.png

 3. Review the JSON via UI
-******************
+*************************

-If you would like to see the full configuration of your Essential App Protect or edit some properties, you can review the JSON either via UI or via Postman.
-If you prefer to do that via Postman, then proceed to the next section.
+To retrieve the full configuration of your Essential App Protect instance or to edit some of its properties programatically, you can use the UI or the API to access its JSON configuration.

-In order to view the JSON via the F5 Cloud Services portal, open **PROTECT APPLICATION** and go to the **JSON configuration** tab.
+To view the JSON via the F5 Cloud Services portal, open **PROTECT APPLICATION** and go to the **JSON configuration** tab.

 .. figure:: _figures/132.png